jotunskij/Skopy/Skopy/README.md

 # Skopy
 Skopy the dog

+# How to build for linux
+`dotnet publish --runtime linux-x64`

 # Instruction unclarities
 * Order of coordinates in .in file
 * "The input file as a command.." unclear if content or file path